TABLE OF CONTENTS

 Clear Credentials

-You can remove your credentials by running remove commands – expo build:ios –clear-credentials – this only removes credentials from Expo’s servers, it does not delete the credentials from Apple’s perspective.
-To remove it successfully, you have to go to Apple Developer Console and do it manually.
+You can remove your credentials from Expo’s servers by running remove commands – expo build:ios –clear-credentials – However, it doesn’t delete them from Apple’s perspective.
+To remove it successfully, you have to go to the Apple Developer Console and do it manually.

 Android